AbdallahAl-masri/WebApp/README.md

 # WebApp

-This is a web application project written in C#.
+This is a web application project written in C# for backend with EF core and SQL Server for database, AngularJS for frontend.

 ## Overview